 Super quick intro if you have made it to this part of my site I appreciate it.
 I admit I am new to this so I would appreciate any feedback you guys have!

-This section is where all my posts and reviews on the latest foodie spots I have visited.
+This section is my reviews on the latest foodie spots I have visited.
 I will also be including reviews on store bought products that I have come across throughout my journey.
 All links to places/products will be in the title of each post so just give it a click if I have tempted you;)

 I have always really enjoyed writing so this is my stronger point; my food photography is yet to be improved fair to say I am weaker in that aspect of my content.
-I love to visit new places and it excites me to always try something new, I am not one of those people who orders the same dish at that same restaurant or the same drink at the coffee shop, I venture out P.S sorry if you are that person, BUT that’s just no fun!
+I love to visit new places and it excites me to always try something new!

 As we all know, the majority of food places and supermarkets are taking part in ‘Veganuary’ which means there’s lots of new products on the market with a lot to try!
 I wish I could make my way through absolutely all of the places I love so I can taste and review them, but during these times especially; I don’t have a big enough bank account 😀